dmorenoh/play-modeling/README.md

 ```

 When the types are known and we have concrete implementation of repository, we'll just
-create a conecrete controller class extending this class.
+create a concrete controller class extending this class.

 ### 6. Naive Implementation of The Domain